 However, Porzingis already has plenty of chances to make use of the minutes given to him because the Knicks don’t have many standout options for PF.
 At the moment he has 11.8 PPG and 8.3 REB, but a very low FG% of just 35.7.
 Predicting whether this player is going to succeed is a tough call indeed, but everything looks promising.

 The biggest pressure is probably put over D’Angelo Russell, the second overall pick selected by the Lakers, which surprised everybody considering they could have picked Okafor.
-One of the biggest pressure generators for Russell is the expectations for him to step up and assume a leading role in a team where Bryant is at the end of his pro career and very prone to injuries.
+One of the biggest pressure generators for Russell is the expectation for him to step up and assume a leading role in a team where Bryant is at the end of his pro career and very prone to injuries.
 Most of all, everybody expects Russell to help the Lakers return to the playoffs.